vikartp/aakasmik-nidhi-sanstha/README.md

 ## TODO
-- One user should upload one screenshot per month.
-If screenshot exists in database/cloudinary just delete and then create a new one.
-- Add loader in upload screenshot comp
 - Validate uploaded file before keeping in databse- size and type
 - Create a view screenshot page for admin/superadmin.
 They can verify the payment and then create the contribution.
 - Create table for user contribution for member page( fetch contribution by userid)